 Hebden Bridge is a creative hub and we are lucky enough to have many different creative experiences with local artists.
 Our pupils enjoy a range of art opportunities, such as creating artwork for a village display celebrating the Queen's 90th birthday, outdoor learning activities such as our Redacre allotment project and having artists and poets visit school.

 Pupils in KS2 learn French each week, building on their skills over the four years and taking part in singing, games and activities to dev elop a love of language learning.
 Pupils also have the opportunity to experience sign language through after-school clubs and pupils enjoy singing and signing together.

-Pupils take part in a wide variety of experiences outside of the classroom, including educational visits to museums, theatres and historical and religious buildings.
+Pupils take part in a wide variety of experiences outside of the classroom, including educational visits to museums, theatres and historical and religious buildings and fortnightly outdoor learning at Redacre woods and our own allotment site.
 We are part of the HX7 PE cluster of schools, taking part in a wide range of sporting activities which resulted in us achieving our Silver School Games Award for a second time this year and the Youth Sport Trust Quality Mark Silver.
 Pupils in Class 3 take part in a three day outdoor adventure residential visit each Summer term, developing their independence and teamwork skills and celebrating the end of primary school.

 Our aim is to ensure that pupils leave our school well equipped with the confidence and skills needed for the next stage in their educational journey, enabling them to become: